 Lira Clinical Protocol

-A clinically grounded, end-to-end diagnostic protocol designed for neurodivergent women.
+A clinically grounded, end-to-end assessment protocol designed for neurodivergent women.

 The challenge in current neurodivergent assessments

-Neurodivergent women are frequently underdiagnosed or misdiagnosed due to gender-biased diagnostic frameworks and limited visibility of internalised symptoms.
+Neurodivergent women are frequently underserved by gender-biased assessment frameworks and limited visibility of internalised symptoms.

 For clinicians, comprehensive assessments are time-intensive, cognitively demanding, and often rely on fragmented or retrospective information.